iterorganization/Waveform-Editor/docs/source/training/training.rst

       at the instructions :ref:`here <gui>`.

       We will export our EC beam power values to an ec_launchers IDS.
 Export the configuration to an HDF5 file.
-Sample the time such that there are 20 points in the range from 0 to 800.
+Sample the time such that there are 20 points in the range from 0 to 800s.

       Inspect the exported IDS using ``imas print <your URI> ec_launchers``, which quantities are filled?
-What happens with the values outside of the waveform range (time steps later than 700 s)?
+Notice that the waveform in the configuration runs from 0 to 700s, while you export from 0 to 800s .
+What happens with the exported values outside of the waveform (time steps later than 700 s)?

       .. hint::
          Detailed instructions on how to export the waveform configuration can be found :ref:`here <export_config>`.